The $2 billion digital 'ram-raids': Inside the scams - fraudsters targeting your money

 Beaumont says there is a lot of work going on “at pace” in this area, and the industry would have an update on the timeframe next month.

-Australia was also working hard in this area, and was targeting later this year or early 2025 for implementation.
-“I would be very surprised if we were significantly later than that.
+Australia was also working hard in this area and was targeting later this year or early 2025 for implementation.
+New Zealand is on a similar timeline.

+“It’s not as simple as flicking a switch and doing that, otherwise we’d have done it by now,” says Beaumont.

 People also needed to realise that while it was another weapon in the armoury, it was not a silver bullet.